-Academic Days

-- Students may be excused from a maximum of three days for an academic reason.
-Documentation about the academic experience must be provided (brochure, pamphlet, website, registration dates, etc.) as well as include a parent signature. - If a student takes three days off for an academic reason, they will not be permitted to take a personal day.
+- Academic Days - Students may be excused from a maximum of three days for an academic reason.
+Documentation about the academic experience must be provided (brochure, pamphlet, website, registration dates, etc.) as well as include a parent signature. - If a student takes three days off for an academic reason, they will not be permitted to take a personal day. - Personal Days - Students are allowed a maximum of one personal day (to include family reunions, family vacations, etc.). - If a student takes one day off for a personal reason, they will not permitted to take academically related days off. - Emergency Closures - Students do not need to make up days for inclimate weather or other emergency school closures. - Sick Days - Upward Bound staff are aware that not all absences can be foreseen.

-Personal Days

-- o Students are allowed a maximum of one personal day (to include family reunions, family vacations, etc.). - o If a student takes one day off for a personal reason, they will not permitted to take academically related days off.

-Sick Days

-Upward Bound staff are aware that not all absences can be foreseen.
 Illness, death in the family, or some unexpected situation will be dealt with on a case-by-case basis.